SCHOOL OF MATHEMATICS, STATISTICS AND OPERATIONS RESEARCH

 Description

-A/Prof Mark McGuinness is an Applied Mathematics professor at MSOR, helping to explain global phenomena using Mathematical models.
+Prof Mark McGuinness is an Applied Mathematics professor at SMS, helping to explain global phenomena using Mathematical models.
 His latest work sees him investigating the formation of platelet ice, an important component of sea ice, in Antarctica.

 Platelet ice is found in first year sea ice, near ice shelves.
 However, it is not seen at shallower depths, and scientists around the world have been scratching their heads as to why this is the case: it doesn't fit with the models we have of how water freezes.